LionelBeato/coatimundis/README.md

 - *machine code* : a set of instructions that can be easily understood by a CPU.

+- *microservice* : a loosely coupled architectural design pattern that emphasizes small modular services.
+Compare/contrast with *monolith*.

 - *middleware* : code that is packaged and used as boilerplate for your application.

+- *monolith* : a design pattern that emphasizes the use of a single codebase for all major functionalities.
+Thus, the frontend, backend, and database will all live in one project.

 ## O

 - *object* : a variable that may represent data/values in whatever structure.
-In class-based languages, an object refers to an *instance* of that class.
+In class-based languages, an object refers to an *instance* of a class.

 ## P